MINIMALaq/Object-Oriented-Programming-in-Python/README.md

 **special/magic/dunder methods**

-there are some methods in python we can use within our classes.
+There are some methods in python we can use within our classes.

-this methods called special methods or magic methods or dunder methods.
+These methods are called special methods or magic methods or dunder methods.

-this special methods allow us to emulate some built_in behaviour within python and its also how we implement operator overloading.
+These special methods allow us to emulate some built_in behaviour within python and it's also how we implement operator overloading.

 ```Python
 class Employee: